-The effectiveness of the compounds against both Gram-positive bacteria, including Staphylococcus aureus (MCC 2408) and B. subtilis (MCC 2010), and Gram-negative bacteria, such as Escherichia coli (MCC 2412) and Pseudomonas aeruginosa (MCC 2080), as well as fungi like C. albicans (MCC 1439) and S. cerevisiae (MCC 1033), was evaluated using the standard disc-agar diffusion method.
-Fluconazole was employed as the for testing against Gram-negative standard bacteria. while cephalothin served the same Gram-positive purpose for bacteria, cycloheximide was used against fungi.
+(MCC 2080), as well as fungi like C. albicans (MCC 1439) and S. cerevisiae (MCC 1033), was evaluated using the standard disc-agar diffusion method21.
+Fluconazole was employed as the standard for testing against Gram-negative bacteria, while cephalothin served the same Gram-positive purpose for bacteria, and cycloheximide was used against fungi.
 Before testing, the compounds were dissolved in dimethylformamide (DMF) at concentrations of 2 and 1 mg/mL, with DMF having no inhibitory effect.
 The experiments were conducted on a medium consisting of 200 g of potato infusion, 6 g of dextrose, and 15 g of agar, known as potato dextrose agar (PDA).
 Filter paper disks were impregnated with a 10 mL solution containing a known concentration of test chemicals and carefully positioned on incubated agar surfaces.
 Mean inhibition zones were determined by measuring the clear zones around each disk after 36 hours of incubation at 27°C for bacteria and 48 hours at 24°C for fungi.